Azure/azure-sdk/_posts/2020-05-12-may-release.md

 ### Fail the authentication, don't try the next

-When a credential fails to authenticate, DefaultAzureCredential automatically trys the next credential.
+When a credential fails to authenticate, DefaultAzureCredential automatically tries the next credential.
 This can cause problems when you partially configure a credential.
 For example, in the past, if the secret in the environment variable `AZURE_CLIENT_SECRET` expired, `DefaultAzureCredential` will try the other options.
 If you have accounts signed in VS Code or Azure CLI, `DefaultAzureCredential` may be using those accounts without you realizing it.

 In the latest release, if the configuration is present for a credential, but authentication fails, the entire chain fails, resulting in a faster "fail".
 We achieve this by adding an exception type `CredentialUnavailableException`. `DefaultAzureCredential` will only attempt to authenticate with the next credential if a `CredentialUnavailableException` is thrown from the current credential.
 In the above example, if the environment variables are present but authentication failed, the `EnvironmentCredential` will not throw `CredentialUnavailableException`, causing `DefaultAzureCredential` to propagate the exception and stop trying other credentials.